 Hormonal contraception can present challenges in determining which stage of menopause you’re in.
 This is because all methods of hormonal contraception can “mask” or obscure one of the signs of perimenopause; namely, periods getting worse or becoming irregular.
 For example, when taken the traditional way (i.e. 21 day use of birth control pills, patches, or the vaginal ring, followed by a 7-day break before repeating this cycle), hormonal contraception (CHC) such as the combined pill, will generally give you regular monthly ‘false’ or ‘withdrawal’ bleeds.
 Other forms of hormonal contraception, such as the progestogen only pill (POP), implants, injections, and hormonal coils, may stop you bleeding altogether.
 This means that having no or infrequent periods while using hormonal contraceptive does not necessarily mean you are menopausal; just as having regular bleeds does not rule menopause out.

 With this in mind, you can use your menstrual cycle to work out whether your periods are becoming irregular or have stopped altogether, but to do this, you would need to stop taking any hormonal contraception.
 (It is important to note that switching to a non-hormonal contraceptive suddenly would not generally be recommended and we would advise you speak to your GP for further advice).
-However, this advice does depend on your age, as any type of combined hormonal contraception should only be used until the age of fifty.
+However, this advice does depend on your age, as combined hormonal contraception should only be used until the age of fifty.

-When should you stop contraception after menopause?
+What age can you stop using contraception after menopause?

 If you are over fifty, we recommend that you should look at stopping hormonal contraception regardless of whether or not you want to know if you are in menopause, as combined hormonal contraception can increase your risk of stroke or a blood clot in your veins (venous thromboembolism).
 Guidance is that you can continue to use the progesterone only pill, Mirena coil or Nexplanon implant until the age of 55 if you wish.

 The truth is, the changes in bleeding patterns that occur during perimenopause, even without the involvement of hormonal contraception, can often lead to confusion too.
 We would advise you to speak to a GP for advice and questions tailored to you and your experience.